-A growth hormone stimulation test is done to find out if the pituitary gland is releasing growth hormone (GH) in the right amounts.
+A growth hormone stimulation test is done to find out if the pituitary gland is releasing growth hormone into the bloodstream in the right amounts.
 The pituitary is a small gland (about the size of a pea) in the brain.

-It releases hormones that affect growth into the bloodstream.
-Medicine will be used to stimulate the pituitary gland to release growth hormone into the blood.
-The medicines used with your child are L-arginine (EL AR jah neen) and:
+For this test, your child will get medicines to stimulate the pituitary gland to release growth hormone.
+The medicines used are L-arginine (EL AR jah neen) and:

 - Glucagon (GLU ka gon)

-Samples of blood are then taken and sent to the laboratory.
-In the lab, the growth hormone levels in the blood are measured.
+Samples of blood are then taken and sent to the laboratory to measure the amount of growth hormone.

 The Night Before the Test

-- Your child should have nothing to eat or drink after midnight the night before the test, except tap water.
+- Your child should NOT have anything to eat or drink after midnight the night before the test, except tap water.
 This means NO breakfast, breath mints, chewing gum, flavored or bottled water.

-- Your child should not take any medicine before the test unless your doctor tells you the medicine may be given.
-You may bring the medicine with you to the test so it may be given when the test is finished.
+- Your child should not take any medicine before the test unless the health care provider tells you they can have it.
+You may bring their medicine with you to the test so it may be given after the test is over.

-- Your child should go to bed at the usual time.
+- Your child should go to bed at their usual time.

 The Day of the Test

-- Your child should feel well and not have a fever the day of the test.
+- On the day of the test, your child should feel well and not have a fever.

-- He or she should come to the clinic dressed comfortably.
-It would be best if your child wears a short-sleeved shirt to the test.
+- Bring your child to the clinic 15 minutes before the appointment, dressed comfortably.
+It would be best if your child wears a short-sleeved shirt.

 - Bring books, toys or games for your child to use during the test.
-We have a TV with a DVD player, so feel free to bring a movie.
+The clinic has a TV with a DVD player.
+Feel free to bring a movie from home.

 How the Test is Done

 The test will be done in the Infusion Clinic.
 This test may take up to 6 hours.
 Parents are asked to stay with their child during the test.
-Since we have limited seating, family members other than 2 parents may be asked to sit in the waiting room during the test.
+Since there is limited seating, other family members may be asked to sit in the waiting room.

-- The nurse will start an IV (intravenous line).
-The nurse may offer to put lidocaineprilocaine cream on your child’s arm before starting an IV.
-The cream will start to work about 20 minutes after it is put on.
-It is used to decrease the pain from starting IV’s.
+- The nurse will start an intravenous line (IV).
+The nurse may offer to put lidocaine-prilocaine cream on your child’s arm before starting the IV.
+The cream takes about 20 minutes to numb the skin where the IV will go.

-- Clonidine is a pill that is taken by mouth.
-Glucagon is another medicine, given by injection just under the skin in the upper arm.
-Your child’s doctor will choose which medicines to use for the test.
+- Your child will then get either Clonidine or Glucagon.
+Clonidine is a pill that is swallowed.
+Glucagon is given by injection (needle) under the skin in the upper arm and not in the IV.

 - Blood samples will be drawn for growth hormone studies every 30 minutes for up to 4 hours.
-Your child should not feel any discomfort when blood is drawn, since it will be drawn from the existing IV.
-The total amount of blood is small (about 5 teaspoons).
+Your child should not feel any pain since the blood will be drawn from the IV.
+The total amount of blood drawn is small (about 5 teaspoons).